-It is therefore another basic assumption for MSO, that in an operational environment with multiple different and parallel operation (manned/unmanned, MSO/non-MSO etc.) a superordinated system supports the controlling and supervision of the operational environment to ensure the continued safe flight and landing of all participants.
-This superordinate system may support an ATC Controlled Environment (ATCE) or Collaborative Controlled Environment (CCE) and will have Automated Functions and different possibilities or levels of Human Intervention.
+It is therefore another basic assumption for MSO, that in an operational environment with multiple different and parallel operation (manned/unmanned, MSO/non-MSO etc.) a superordinated system supports the controlling and supervision of the operational environment to ensure the continued safe flight and landing of all participating aircraft.
+This superordinate system may support an ATC Controlled Environment (ATCE) or Collaborative Controlled Environment (CCE) and will have Automated Functions and different control possibilities or levels of Human Intervention.

-The JARUS Methodology for Evaluation of Autonomy for UAS Operations, issued by the JARUS Automation WG supports the classification and the evaluation of the dependencies of automated/autonomous functions.
+The JARUS Methodology for Evaluation of Autonomy for UAS Operations, issued by the JARUS Automation WG supports the classification and the evaluation of the dependencies of automated/autonomous functions which may result in additional equipment requirements and operational limitations.
 It is therefore recommended to use this methodology in conjunction with the additional requirements in this Annex B to CS-UAS.

-This Annex B is intended to be used for Flight Operation where:
+This Annex B is intended to be used for Multiple Simultaneous Flight Operation where:

-- The purpose of the flights is that the involved UAs operating relative to each other under common control - The purpose of the flights is that the involved UAs operating independent of each other under common control
+- The purpose of the flights is that the involved UAs operate relative to each other - The purpose of the flights is that the involved UAs operate independent of each other

 2.1.
-Possible use cases for operations with the purpose of operating relative to each other under common control
+Possible use cases for operations with the purpose of operating relative to each other